Which States Tax Social Security Benefits?

 Only 13 states do, and one is phasing out the tax

 Less than half of all states impose income taxes on Social Security benefits.
-In all, 37 states (plus the District of Columbia) don't, and 13 others tax only a portion.
+In all, 37 states (plus the District of Columbia) don't.
 Of the 13 states that do impose a tax, six follow the federal rules for determining the taxable portion of Social Security benefits.

 The remaining seven states have their own calculations for how much of a person's Social Security benefits are subject to tax.
-West Virginia, meanwhile, is phasing out the tax and plans to eliminate it in 2022.
+West Virginia taxes benefits in 2021, but it's phasing out the tax and plans to eliminate it in 2022.

-Here's a state-by-state breakdown as of June 2020:
+Here's a state-by-state breakdown as of 2020.

 |District of Columbia||X|

 These 13 states tax Social Security benefits to varying degrees:

 Colorado's pension subtraction system exempts up to $24,000 in pension and annuity income, including some Social Security benefits.
 The exemption is based on the age of taxpayers, starting at age 55.